 Practical approaches to freeing university material stockpiles

 Open Educational Resources bring lots of benefits, but how can we implement them in practice?
-There is no 1 tool that ticks all the boxes for everyone, but we have produced several documents to help HE staff make decisions about what to use in their context.
+There is no one tool that ticks all the boxes for everyone, but we have produced several documents to help higher education staff make decisions about what to use in their context.

 Hi 👋😊!
 I’m Vidminas (most people call me Vid), a postdoc on the CHAILD project splitting time between the Department of Computer Science, University of Oxford and the Institute of Education, University College London.